BIBSYSDEV/nva-publication-channels/README.md

 # Create the env variable AWS_SAM_STACK_NAME with the name of the stack we are testing
 src$ AWS_SAM_STACK_NAME=<stack-name> npm run integ-test
 ```

+## Cached data

+Sometimes, you may wish to resolve many resources (semi-) simultaneously, which DBH will not like.
+In these cases,
+add the environment variable `FROM_CACHE=true` to the deployed lambda.
+It may also be wise to increase the configured
+memory allocation and concurrency.

+## Refreshing cached data

+To refresh the cached data, release a change in Codepipeline.